JBBQ: Japanese Bias Benchmark for Analyzing Social Biases in Large Language Models: Dataset Creation

 \subsection{Source Corpus: BBQ}

-The BBQ dataset is a multiple-choice QA dataset for nine social categories: Age, Disability status, Gender identity, Nationality, Physical appearance, Race, Religion, Sexual orientation, and Socio-economic status.
-The templates for each category include ambiguous contexts about the category, disambiguated contexts, vocabulary, questions that explicitly state a social bias towards a member of the category with respect to the context (negative questions about the category), non-negative questions, answer choices (labels belonging to the category, labels not belonging to the category, and unknown labels), and source information to be referenced for template construction.
+The BBQ dataset is a multiple-choice QA dataset for nine social categories: age, disability status, gender identity, nationality, physical appearance, race, religion, sexual orientation, and socioeconomic status. \newmod{The templates for each category are composed of ambiguous and disambiguated contexts related to the category, questions that explicitly state a social bias toward a member or group of the category with respect to the context (negative questions), non-negative questions, and answer choices. \final{ The ambiguous context lacks sufficient information to answer questions, while the disambiguated context is given enough information to answer questions.
+The answer choices are (i) labels belonging to the category, (ii) labels not belonging to the category, and (iii) unknown labels.} Each template is created based on source information that highlights harmful social biases, and questions for each category are generated by filling the template slots with vocabulary.}

-In this study, we focus on five of these categories: Age, Disability status (Disability), Gender identity (Gender), Physical appearance (Physical), and Sexual orientation (Sexual).
-Race and Religion are excluded because they are considered to be greatly affected by the differences between the American culture and the Japanese culture.
-Examples of questions in the BBQ and JBBQ categories are shown in Table \ref{tab:example} and Table \ref{tab:apexamples} in Appendix \ref{section:example}.
+In this study, we focus on the five categories of age, disability status (disability), gender identity (gender), physical appearance (physical), and sexual orientation (sexual).
+JBBQ excludes nationality, race, religion, and socioeconomic status categories; those categories are affected greatly by the differences between the English-speaking and the Japanese-speaking cultural contexts, and it would be difficult to classify Japanese questions into those categories of the original BBQ dataset.
+Table \ref{tab:example} gives examples of questions in BBQ and JBBQ.